 From India, Hyderabad

 There are basic premises behind any work policy.
 You have used the term "abusing."
 I don't know what you mean by that.
-Gone are the days where the supervisor looks over the shoulder of the subordinate every 5 minutes and decides (judges) whether the employee is performing or not.
+Gone are the days when the supervisor looks over the shoulder of the subordinate every 5 minutes and decides (judges) whether the employee is performing or not.
 Today, the whole concept of employee performance has shifted from tracking inputs using terms such as obedient, hardworking, and sincere worker, dedicated employee... (whatever it meant earlier) to tracking performance on clearly defined and transparent performance indicators.

 So, I tend to agree with Dinesh (Cite Contribution) and others above.
-Get the idea of someone abusing positions, WFH facilities, etc., out of your head and try to understand if your employee has any real issues, why he is looking elsewhere.
+Get the idea of someone abusing positions, WFH facilities, etc., out of your head and try to understand if your employee has any real issues, why they are looking elsewhere.
 You will be better off.
 Today, we are in a situation where your objective is to attract and retain your team, not coerce them into your ways.
 It just won't work.

 From India, Bengaluru